wodnjsd/Toothirty-front/README.md

 * First I started planning the database architecture by sketching out an Entity Relationship Diagram
 * When I was happy with this I moved on to building my models, views and serializers on the back-end in a Flask framework to create a SQL databse
 * I used TablePlus to visualise my PostgreSQL database and Insomnia to test my backend requests.
-* Once I was happy with my back-end I moved on to the front-end, woking on the main components
+* Once I was happy with my back-end I moved on to the front-end, working on the main components
-* Once I had reached my MVP I worked on the Survey as a stretch goal using a Survey js library
+* After I had reached my MVP I worked on the Survey as a stretch goal using a Survey-js library
-* Styling- I took inspiration from the Babylon website which is a well known digital healthcare app and used CSS to create my desired design
+* Styling- I took inspiration from the [Babylon](https://www.babylonhealth.com/en-gb/) website which is a well known digital healthcare app and used CSS to create my desired design

 ## Challenges/ known bugs:
 * The free version of Heroku I used to deploy was deleted soon after so had to redeploy
-* Bug with useEffecct on the main Problems page causing re-rendering
+* Bug with useEffect on the main Problems page causing re-rendering
-* Survey page needs refreshing to start again
+* Survey page needs refreshing to start the survey again

 ## Future improvements:
-* Sort out dependency array of useEffect on problems page
+* Sort out dependency array of useEffect on Problems page
 * Complete other pages on the navbar and footer such as "About Us" and "FAQ" and on the footer
 * Expand the database to include more problems and advice for users
 * Create a start again button after completing survey
 * Responsive design for mobile

 ## Lessons learned:
+* As this was my first project using Python it gave me a greater understanding of the fundamentals and using SQL database
-* Saw benefits of collaborative work, sharing ideas and fresh eyes for debugging
+* Although I enjoyed working solo on the project being able to create everything from start to finish I was able to compare with the benefits of collaborative work, such as being able to share ideas and having a fresh pair of eyes for debugging together
-* Confidence boost building full-stack app on my own
-*